 |Total time||2–3 hours||Around 24 hours|

-CBD and THC are two of many different compounds present in marijuana.
-CBD and THC both interact with cannabinoid receptors, but only THC causes the high that people associate with recreational marijuana use.
+CBD and THC are two of many different compounds present in cannabis.
+CBD and THC both interact with cannabinoid receptors, but only THC causes the high that people associate with recreational cannabis use.
 Learn more about the similarities and differences here.

 CBD does not cause a high.
-Manufacturers often extract CBD from the marijuana plant for medicinal use.
+Manufacturers often extract CBD from the cannabis plant for medicinal use.
 Healthcare professionals have used CBD to treat pain, anxiety, and several other medical conditions.

-THC is present in the bud of the marijuana plant, which is why people tend to use these parts in recreational joints and edibles.
+THC is present in the bud of the cannabis plant, which is why people tend to use these parts in recreational joints and edibles.

-If a person smokes, vapes, or consumes too much marijuana, they may experience unpleasant effects.
+If a person smokes, vapes, or consumes too much cannabis, they may experience unpleasant effects.
 These might include:

 - nausea and vomiting